MartinLiarte/NAUTICS/README.md

 ## 🛠️ Technologies Used

-- Java — main programming language for the application logic and backend.
+- Java — main programming language for the application logic and backend
 - JavaFX — framework for building the graphical user interface
-- SQLite — lightweight relational database for storing quiz data, scores, and user progress.
+- SQLite — lightweight relational database for storing quiz data, scores, and user progress

 ## 👥 Contributors